nottrobin/docker-devrun/README.md

 - `PORT`: The local port on which to serve the webapp
 - `DB`: A boolean (`true`/`false`) indicating whether the project needs a database

-If no `.env` file exists, one will be created with the following contents:
+If no `.env` file exists, devrun will use port 8000 and assume no database, the equivalent of creating the following `.env` file:

 ``` bash
 PORT=8000